Political positions of Mahathir Mohamad

 Mahathir Mohamad, the 4th and 7th prime minister of Malaysia's political views have shifted during his lengthy career.
 Support for "Asian values," liberal Islam and Malay nationalism have long been part of Mahathir's political ideals.
 He has long been a critic of the foreign policy of the United States and other Western nations.
 Mahathirism has had an influence over subsequent Malaysian administrations.

 Overview

 During the 1980s, he was a supporter of Third-Worldism, while during other periods he has been a proponent of "Asian values" and globalization.
 Mahathir is a vocal critic of neoliberalism and the Western world.
+However, he is also considered an authoritarian-neoliberal.
 In 2011, Mahathir suggested that the September 11 attacks might have been staged by the United States government.
 Mahathir condemned the Universal Declaration of Human Rights in 1997, suggesting it be revised to place greater importance on economic growth over civil liberties.

 A Muslim thinker, he holds Islamic political views.
 In 2002, he characterised himself as an Islamic fundamentalist.
 Mahathir is generally respected in developing and Islamic countries, particularly due to his oversight of Malaysia's economic growth and his support of liberal Muslim values.

 He has been described as anti-royalist by Libération, owing to his efforts to oppose immunity for members of Malaysia's monarchies.